-Littlejohn jumped from defense to offense in 2010, becoming the Aggies’ wide receivers coach and recruiting coordinator.
-In his first season with the Aggies, Littlejohn coached the secondary and was recruiting coordinator as well.
+Littlejohn jumped from defense to offense in 2010 and became the Aggies’ wide receivers coach and recruiting coordinator.
+In his first season with the Aggies, Littlejohn coached the secondary and was recruiting coordinator.

 Littlejohn joined the Syracuse coaching staff as the cornerbacks coach in 2003.
-Prior to his appointment at Syracuse, Littlejohn was an assistant coach in charge of defensive backs and special teams at UCLA for two years (2001-02).
 During two years at Syracuse, he coached a pair of All-Big East defensive backs in Diamond Ferri and Anthony Smith.
 All four of the Orange’s starting defensive backs played in the NFL.

+Prior to his appointment at Syracuse, Littlejohn was an assistant coach in charge of defensive backs and special teams at UCLA for two years (2001-02).
 While on the staff at UCLA, Littlejohn tutored Ricky Manning, a three-time All-Pac 10 selection.
-During Littlejohn’s first season, the Bruins led the conference in total defense and pass efficiency defense, and ranked second in scoring defense.
+During Littlejohn’s first season, the Bruins led the conference in total defense and pass efficiency defense and ranked second in scoring defense.

 Littlejohn’s coaching career began in 1989 at Porterville (Calif.)
 Junior College where he was a defensive backs coach.
 In 1990, he moved to Bakersfield (Calif.)
-College, where he was the mentor for the defensive backs for 1990 and 1991.
+College, where he was the mentor for the defensive backs in 1990 and 1991.
 After spending the 1992 and 1993 seasons instructing the defensive backs at Missouri Western State College, Littlejohn served as an assistant coach at Mount San Antonio (Calif.)
 College in 1994.

-Following two years in private business, he returned to the coaching ranks at DeAnza College (Calif.) in 1997, before joining the staff at Utah State, where he coached wide receivers and special teams from 1998 to 1999.
+Following two years in private business, he returned to the coaching ranks at DeAnza College (Calif.) in 1997 before joining the staff at Utah State, where he coached wide receivers and special teams from 1998 to 1999.

 Littlejohn spent the 2000 season as an assistant coach at San Jose State.
 He was responsible for leading the defensive backs and special teams.
 Under his direction, the Spartans led the WAC with 15 interceptions and the secondary ranked fourth in the WAC in pass efficiency.